pjp/LogViewer/README.md

     '=t=yyyy-MM-dd HH:mm:ss.SSS'
     '=s=2016-05-20 22:00:00.000'
     '=e=2016-05-21 02:00:00.000'
-    '=a=10,0,-2'
+    '=a=28800000,0,-2'
     server20160520.log server20160521.log server20160522.log

-This will add 10mS to every log entry's timestamp for the 1st log file 'server20160520.log', no adjustment for the 2nd log file 'server20160521.log' and subtract 2ms from the 3rd log entry's timestamp in file 'server20160522.log' before sorting all the log entries.
+This will add 8 hours to every log entry's timestamp for the 1st log file 'server20160520.log', no adjustment for the 2nd log file 'server20160521.log' and subtract 2ms from the 3rd log entry's timestamp in file 'server20160522.log' before sorting all the log entries.
 Note that the log entry timestamp written to the output will reflect this change, and therefore be different to the actual log entry timestamp from the source file.